 There is more to the influence of the rider than just their perception.
 Studies have demonstrated that their height and weight is important, as is their power output, weight distribution and riding position.
 Even seemingly minor variations, such as the angle of the wrist, can have an impact on the perception of ride quality.

 As the sole interface for the bike with the terrain, it’s not surprising that tyres have a profound effect on the ride quality of a bike.
 Most riders will already have an intuitive understanding of this notion, and have probably experimented with it by testing different air pressures and/or brands of tyres.

 High tyre pressures generally reduce the rolling resistance of the tyres, but it comes at the expense of comfort and grip, all of which colour the ride quality of the bike.
-Similarly, the weight and width of the tyres can be important along with the type of rubber compound employed, thread count for the casing and the inner tubes (butyl rubber versus latex).
+Similarly, the width of the tyres and rims is important along with the construction of the tyre and the type of inner tubes (butyl rubber versus latex).

 According to Silca, “a 10% change in tyre pressure at 100psi can have a greater effect on ride quality than changing frame materials.”
 That’s because the change in vertical compliance is equivalent to the difference in vertical compliance for carbon and steel frames.
 Of course, there is more to ride quality than just vertical compliance, but it serves to illustrate the magnitude of influence that tyre pressure can have on the feel of the bike.

 It is generally held that different frame materials have distinct ride qualities.
 Aluminium alloy has a reputation for being harsh, steel and titanium less so, while carbon fibre is well recognised for its damping characteristics.
 However, as popular as these notions may be, there is no hard data to support such broad generalisations.